News

 David Pena Guzman's ('15) article "What If Animals Have Nightmares Too?" has been published by Time Magazine

 Prof. Dilek Huseyinzadegan spoke at Agitate!
-Journal's online workshop on February 9th, about the recent English translation of The Purple Color of Kurdish Politics
+Journal's online workshop on February 9th, about the recent English translation of The Purple Color of Kurdish Politics.

-special issue of Diacritics on the topic of "Black Resistance" has published an essay by Prof. David Marriott titled, "On Revolutionary Suicide" (2023).
+A special issue of Diacritics on the topic of "Black Resistance" has published an essay by Prof. David Marriott titled, "On Revolutionary Suicide" (2023).

 Prof. John Stuhr's most recent book, Philosophy and Human Flourishing (2023), has been published by Oxford Univesity Press in paperback, hardback, and e-book.